AMH-4/kickstarter-analysis/README.md

 ## Results:

 *What are two conclusions you can draw about the Theater Outcomes by Launch Date?*
-1.May was the most successfful month to launch a campaign.
+* May was the most successfful month to launch a campaign.
-2. May was also a month of high failed campaigns.
+* May was also a month of high failed campaigns.

 *What can you conclude about the Outcomes based on Goals?*
 * There is a 50%+ success rate of campaings of campaings less than $15,000 and for campaings beteen $35,000 - $45,000.
 The hightest successful campaign, approximaly 75%, have goal of less than $1,000.
 While goals beteen $45,000 - $50,000 have a failed rate of 100%.